Riya0203/Riya0203/README.md

 - 👋 Hi, I’m @Riya0203
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently pursuing Bachelor's of Computer Science
+- 🌱 I’m currently pursuing a Master of Computer Application
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...